Rolling and Hips Like a Baby (Patrons)

 If you are a Patron, please log in:

-Emphasized later in the lesson but true from the beginning, too: whether you’re lying with legs long, knees bent, or knees over your chest, please allow a comfortable distance between your knees and feet.
+Emphasized later in the lesson but true from the beginning, too: whether you’re lying with legs long, knees bent, or knees over your chest, always allow some comfortable space between your legs.
 They never need to be held close together in any back-lying position in this lesson.

 One student wrote in the Zoom chat after this lesson “Delicious!
 I would call this the Cinderella lesson, from cinder blocks to cylinders!”
-This fantastically useful comment – which says so much about improving rolling – gets mentioned in next week’s lesson, Side-lying Twisting, and Rolling Recap (Patrons).
+This fantastically useful comment – which says so much about improving rolling – gets some play in the lesson we recorded the next week: Side-lying Twisting, and Rolling Recap (Patrons).

 This lesson is found in Patrons Monthly, our growing collection of new lessons for Feldenkrais Project Patron-level donors, one or more added every month.
 It also appears in our Rock & Roll! (and Rotate) Deep Dive.